1. The Painting

 Unsurprisingly, Impression: Sunrise displays a number of key impressionist traits.

 - Monet did not paint everything that he saw.
-For example, he excised some houses on the left side of the painting that he thought were too ugly!
+For example, he excluded some houses on the left side of the scene that he thought were too ugly!

 Secondly, this is a modern scene of a recently industrialised port.
 The painting of modern life was key to the impressionists, who rejected the historical, allegorical and religious scenes favoured by the conservative art establishment.